jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) specify circumstances in which any ship or class or description of ship is exempt from liability in respect of maritime levies, either totally or partially.

 ### 193 Power to appoint agents to collect maritime levies
-(1) The Director may appoint the chief executive of the New Zealand Customs Service or the holder for the time being of any office (whether or not within the Public Service) or any other person to be the agent of the Director for the purpose of collecting maritime levies or any class of maritime levies.
+(1) The Director may appoint the chief executive of the New Zealand Customs Service or the holder for the time being of any office (whether or not within the public service) or any other person to be the agent of the Director for the purpose of collecting maritime levies or any class of maritime levies.
 (2) Any appointment under subsection (1) may—
   (a) provide for the payment of a fee by the Director for the collection of maritime levies; or (b) permit the agent to retain a specified proportion of the maritime levies as a collection fee; or